Overview

 ?targetCustomerId=<childId> on every /api/v2/storefront/billing/* endpoint to operate on a child’s billing.
 Access is validated against the parent/child relationship before each call.Go live

 PENDING to ACTIVE.
-Buyer agents can only discover and transact against your inventory once you’re live.1.
-Confirm readiness
+Buyer agents can

 GET /api/v2/storefront/readiness runs every gate that activation will check server-side.
 Call it any time during onboarding to see what’s still missing.What each check means